Feeling lost in life? Learn what’s going on

 This is the story of most people.
 They want the shortest path to reproductive success and are willing to sacrifice process-based fulfillment for it.

-Reproductive success is important for them, but only one piece of the whole puzzle.
+Reproductive success is important for them, but it is only one piece of the whole puzzle.
 They’re not driven solely by it and are certainly not trapped by it.

 For example, look at this question posted on an online forum: